constituentvoice/Velociwrapper/README.rst

 **delete** *(\*\*kwargs)*

-Delete the records specified by the search query. (this is unlike commit() which only commits records the collection was created with!)
+Delete the records specified by the search query.

 **delete_in** *(ids=list)*